zachpino/3dDataForm/week10/briefs.md

 Envision how a future service could make use of costumer data to *create a customized object for each and every individual*.
 Devise a Grasshopper or otherwise programmatic method for converting select user information into an output form that reflects their uniqueness.
 The Grasshopper file should be capable of generating an effectively infinite number of final outputs, comporting with the variability of human kind.

-The ingested data could be at the user-level (bodily measurements, preferred colors...) or environment-level (room layout and dimensions, geolocation...), or grander (could a sovereign country be a user of such a service in their infrastructure design or space program?).
+The ingested data could be at the user-level (bodily measurements, preferred colors...) or environment-level (room layout and dimensions, geolocation...), or grander (could a municipality or sovereign country be a user of such a service in their infrastructure design?).

 After the Grasshopper file is created, how might we talk about the value proposition of such a product offering in an otherwise regressive marketplace?